airchains-network/binhub/key-gen/README.md

 # Key Generation Binary

-A utility for generating cryptographic keys for secure execution environments.
+A utility for generating and managing secure keys for execution environments.

 ## Overview

-This binary facilitates the generation of cryptographic keys essential for your execution environment's security infrastructure.
-It implements RSA encryption and integrates with a Key Management System (KMS).
+This binary handles secure key generation and management for your execution environment, integrating with a robust key management infrastructure.

 ## System Requirements